mibalbert/Chatbot-Guide-Website/README.md

+## Refrences

-This amazing library was build upon the framework made by https://github.com/JiteshGaikwad/Chatbot-Widget
+This library was build on the amazing framework created by https://github.com/JiteshGaikwad/Chatbot-Widget